crownstone/bluenet-ios-basic-localization/BROADCASTING_AS_BEACON.md

 Note that there is a different (virtual) MAC address used: `50:60:0A:65:7B:6F` instead of `40:8F:AD:A0:91:8C` (the bytes are shown in the reverse order).

+So, what happens if we broadcast `0x1001` and scan with another iOS device for `0x1001` and `0x3333` respectively?
+Is there some hidden channel to cope with hash collisions?
+The answer is **no**, in both cases the scanning iOS device will report incoming advertisements!
+In other words, if you scan for `0x3333` and a device is broadcasting `0x1001` it will report it as incoming `0x3333` messages!

 ## Conclusions